CATALHOYUK, WORLD'S OLDEST TOWN

 20120207-view_5.jpg

-Çatalhöyük (30 miles southeast of Konya in Turkey) is widely accepted as being the world's oldest village or town.
-Established around 7500 B.C. , it covered 32 acres and was home to between 3000 to 8000 people.
-Because of the way of the houses are packed so closely together it is hard to dispute it as being anything other than a village or town.
+Çatalhöyük (48 kilometers, 30 miles southeast of Konya in Turkey) is widely accepted as being the world's oldest village or town.
+Discovered in the 1950s and founded around 7100 B.C., it covered 32 acres at is peak and was home to between 3000 to 8000 people.
+Because of the way of the houses are packed so closely together it is hard to dispute it as being anything other than a village, town or city.
 [Sources: Ian Hodder, Natural History magazine, June 2006; Michael Batler, Smithsonian magazine, May 2005; Orrin Shane and Mine Kucuk, Archaeology magazine, March/April 1998]

-Catalhoyuk was occupied for about 1,700 years, between 9,400 and 7,700 years ago, which is fairly long when you consider that New York City was founded not much more than 300 years ago.
-The 3000 to 8000 people that lived in Catalhoyuk at a given time were farmers and herders of cattle.
+Catalhoyuk was occupied for about 1,400 years, between 9,100 and 7,700 years ago, which is fairly long when you consider that New York City was founded not much more than 300 years ago.
+The people that lived in Catalhoyuk at a given time were hunters, gatherers, farmers and herders of cattle.
 They venerated bulls and worshiped a mother goddess; they produced paintings of hunting scenes and shaped object from obsidian quarried hundred of miles to the north, indicating long distance trade.
+Catal Huyuk, produced many kinds of local goods (suggesting division of labor) and goods from elsewhere (suggesting trade).
+There is also evidence of an irrigation system previously thought to have originated in Mesopotamia over a thousand years later.

 Çatalhöyük (pronounced Chah-tel-hew-yook) means “fork mound” in Turkish, a reference to a fork in the footpath before the main mound at the site.
 Clustered in a honeycomb-like maze, it consists of two mounds on either side of an ancient channel of the Carsamba River on the fertile Konya Plain.
 The largest mound, 33.5-acre Çatalhöyük East, was occupied between 7400 and 5000 B.C. but there are older undated levels below it.
 The smaller mound, Çatalhöyük West, was occupied between 5000 and 4,700 B.C.
 In addition to being very old Catalhoyuk is remarkably well-preserved.
 Around it today are melon fields and wheat fields.
 In 7500 B.C. there were marshes nearby that may have been flooded for two or three months a year.
 At that time agricultural fields were some distance from the town.